Traqueur-dev/CommandsAPI/README.md

 # CommandsAPI

-CommandsAPI is a Java library designed to simplify the creation and management of commands in Spigot plugins.
-It provides a robust framework for defining commands, subcommands, and custom arguments with automatic validation and conversion.
+CommandsAPI is a powerful and flexible Java library for creating and managing commands in Bukkit/Spigot plugins.
+It provides a robust framework for handling command arguments, permissions, subcommands, and auto-completion, making it easier to build complex command structures in your Minecraft plugins.

 ## Features

-- **Easy Command Creation**: Quickly define commands with arguments, permissions, and descriptions.
+- **Customizable Commands:** Easily create commands with custom arguments, descriptions, usage, and permissions.
-- **Subcommand Management**: Organize your commands into subcommands for better structure.
+- **Subcommands Support:** Organize your commands with subcommands and handle complex command structures effortlessly.
-- **Argument Conversion**: Automatically convert and validate command arguments.
-- **Auto-Completion**: Add auto-completion for commands and their arguments.
+- **Argument Handling:** Support for various argument types including custom types and auto-completion for a better user experience.
+- **Permissions and Aliases:** Define permissions and aliases for your commands to control access and provide alternative command names.
+- **In-Game/Console Command Support:** Specify whether a command can only be executed in-game or from the console.

 ## Getting Started

-### Adding CommandsAPI to Your Project
+### Prerequisites

+- **Java 21** or higher
+- **Paper/Spigot API** - Compatible with various Minecraft server versions
+- **CommandsAPI Library** - Add it to your project dependencies

+### Installation

-Ensure CommandsAPI is included in your project.
-If you're using Maven or Gradle, add the corresponding dependency to your configuration file.
+To use CommandsAPI in your project, add the dependency to your build configuration.
+For Maven, include:

-#### For Gradle
+#### For Gradle include
 ```groovy
 repositories {
     maven { url 'https://jitpack.io' }